openframeworks/ofBook/17_threads/chapter.md

 }
 ```

-That alleviates the problem slightly but not completely, the thread won't consume as much cpu now, but it sleeps for a while unnecesarily when there's still urls to load and continues to run in the background even when there's no more urls to ping.
-Specially in small devices powered by batteries like a phone this pattern will drain the battery in a few hours.
+That alleviates the problem slightly but not completely.
+The thread won't consume as much CPU now, but it sleeps for an unnecesarily while when there's still urls to load.
+It also continues to run in the background even when there's no more urls to ping.
+Specially in small devices powered by batteries, like a phone, this pattern would drain the battery in a few hours.

 The best solution to this problem is to use a condition: